Director of audiography: Overview

 The title is not used professionally in most parts of the world.
-The role and title "director of audiography" derives from Bollywood-style filmmaking in India, where it is an established title credit.
+The role and title "director of audiography" derives from Indian-style filmmaking, where it is an established title credit.
 The DA works to carry out the director's vision, identifies the tasks necessary to realize this vision, budgets for those tasks, and coordinates all the work from pre-production to post-production whilst keeping an eye on overall sound quality.